braintreedev/sample-5-paypal-express-checkout-php/README.md

 This is an example of the PayPal Express Checkout API using plain PHP to make a PayPal payment.

+This code does not use an SDK although it uses a basic wrapper to handle the NVP API.
+You can use [this library](includes/paypal.php) as a drop in for your project.

 ## Technology

 This demo uses